mwidjaja1/3pfl/README.md

 - Was active on the team during the past week.
 - Met the current trophy min or is above 1700, whichever is lower.
 - Did not violate Rule #1 in the past two seasons.
-- To go from Amateur to Pro: Must be on the 3PFL Discord or actively engaged in the game chat. (p.s. once you're a Pro, you can request a free physical team sticker.)
+- To go from Amateur to Pro: Must be on the 3PFL Discord or actively engaged in the game chat. (p.s. once you're a Pro, you can request a free physical sticker of our team logo.)
 - To go from Pro to Co-Captains: These are done rarely, on an invite basis for players who've made exceptional contributions to the team.

 ## 3. Demotion + Boot Guidelines 😞